Luis Antonio Tagle: Cardinal

 Following the publication of Pope Francis' encyclical Laudato si', Tagle launched a campaign in the Philippines to collect signatures for a petition against anthropogenic global warming caused by carbon dioxide emissions.
 As the Synod on the Family opened public discussion of allowing divorced and remarried Catholics to receive communion, Tagle said he was open to hearing arguments on the question.
 He said: "We have a principle we have to believe in.
 But the openness comes on pastoral judgments you have to make in concrete situations, because no two cases are alike."

 As the 2014 session of the synod approached, Tagle said he hoped that "the pastoral care of divorced and civilly remarried couples is debated openly and with good will," but emphasized other challenges drawn from his Philippine experience, especially the separation of married couples from one another and their children caused by poverty and migration.
 After the synod, he said:

 I speak for my Philippines.
 In the preparation phase, I spoke quite a bit about poverty and the emigration phenomenon: two issues which are not exclusive to the family context affected the very core of family life.
 In our country there is no law on divorce.
 But people do divorce out of love.
 Fathers and mothers separate out of love for their children and one of them goes to the other side of the world to work.
 These separations are triggered by love.
 In the Philippines and countries affected by migration, we must, as a Church, accompany these people, help them to be faithful to their wives and husbands.

+As cardinal and archbishop of Manila, Tagle served as committee chair during the Visit by Pope Francis to the Philippines in 2015.
+As such, he led the preparations for the pope's visit, and he was often seen alongside Pope Francis in almost every scheduled papal activity, especially those held in the Archdiocese of Manila.
+He would accompany Pope Francis at the popemobile (which Tagle blessed beforehand), and in occasions, serve as translator in some activities, such as the unscheduled visit to street children under the Tulay ng Kabataan Foundation', and the lunch with survivors of Super Typhoon Yolanda.